sabinapopescu/LFA.labs/LexerScanner/README.md

 ## 3. Implementation Description

+## 3. Implementation Description

 ### 3.1 Overview

-The core of this project is the `Lexer.js` file, which exports a `Lexer` class.
-This class reads the input string and splits it into tokens using several helper methods.
-The recognized tokens and their categories are defined in `Token.js`.
+The project is organized around a `Lexer` class, whose purpose is to process an input string and generate tokens.
+The tokens, along with their respective categories, are defined separately.
+The overall design emphasizes modularity, allowing for clear separation between helper methods and core tokenization functions.

-### 3.2 Token Definition
+### 3.2 Token Definitions

-We have a simple `Token` class and three dictionaries: one for keywords, one for operators (including multi-character operators like `==`, `>=`, etc.), and one for separators:
+The token definitions are managed by a `Token` class and several dictionaries:
+- **Token:** Encapsulates a token's type and its literal value.
+- **KEYWORDS:** A dictionary that maps reserved words (e.g., `if`, `else`, `function`) to their token types, ensuring that they are not mistaken for identifiers.
+- **OPERATORS:** Lists both single-character and multi-character operators (e.g., `+`, `-`, `==`, `!=`), which are essential for expression evaluation.
+- **SEPARATORS:** Contains symbo
 ```js
 // (Snippet from Token.js)
 export class Token {